 Losing five major companies in two hours may seem like a panic, but that's not the case.
 Let's look at the timetable.

-On October 14, all founding members will attend the first meeting of the Libra Association in Geneva.
-There they will separate the roles that the collaborating companies will play and try to answer all the governance issues not mentioned in the original paper.
-Ultimately, this will lead to of an official charter, which will contain the signatures of each member on the new agreement.
+On October 14, all founding members will attend Geneva for the first meeting of the Libra Association.
+There, they will segregate the roles that partner companies will play and try to answer all the governance issues that are not mentioned in the original paper.
+Ultimately, this will lead to the creation of an official map containing the signatures of each member in the new agreement.

-This it will include many specific commitments from the companies that make up the Libra Association – so if anyone had doubts, the best time to avoid further commitments is to not sign the new agreement.
+This process will involve many specific commitments from the companies that make up the Libra Association - so if in doubt, the best time to avoid further commitments is not to sign the new agreement.

 But that also means that corporate flight is not as disastrous for the Libra project as it seems.
 Anyone can sign when they are willing to do so.